WordPress/openverse/documentation/ingestion_server/guides/migrate.md

 - changing the type to an incompatible type
 - renaming of a field

-Such kinds of changes need us to precisely deploy the API simultaneously with the promotion of new index because of these reasons:
+Such kinds of changes need us to precisely deploy the API in coordination with the promotion of new index because of these reasons:

 - If the API deployment lags behind index promotion, the old field that the API